-The output-outcome framework has changed Haryana's focus from money to achieving local SDG outcomes.
+Harvana's focus from money to achieving local SDG outcomes.
 The output-outcome framework report of Haryana State for the 2020/21 fiscal year covered development and welfare schemes from 37 departments, 95 per cent of its total development expenditure.
 The report was drafted through a series of interdepartmental sessions to build awareness of the framework and establish targets for departments that are realistic, measurable and synchronized with the planned budget.
 This report takes a clear step towards linking schemes to SDGs.
-Every operational development and welfare scheme54 in the state has been linked to one (or more) SDG to map the contribution of scheme-level outcomes to the achievement of the SDGs.
-Ultimately, the Government of Haryana intends to use the output-outcome framework in the future for cost-benefit analysis as a dynamic tool for policy portfolio and budgetary allocations.
+Every operational development and welfare scheme in the state has been linked to one (or more) SDG to map the contribution of scheme-level outcomes to the achievement of the SDGs.
+Ultimately, the Government of Haryana intends to use the outputoutcome framework in the future for cost-benefit analysis as a dynamic tool for policy portfolio and budgetary allocations.